fullstackedorg/docs/docs/guides/files.md

 ## HTML entrypoint

 The `index.html` file is still the real WebView entrypoint for your project.
 If you don’t have any, FullStacked will generate on the fly minimal functional `html` content for your project.
-If you need some extra tags or what to go full raw `html`, you can definitely.
-Create an `index.html` file and FullStacked will use this, while still making sure everything needed is in there.
+If you need some extra tags or want to go full raw `html`, you can definitely.
+Create an `index.html` file and FullStacked will use this as entrypoint.
+FullStacked will still make sure everything needed is in there, so don’t worry.

 ## Data directory